JimmyLin39/random-image/README.md

 # random-image

-> A Vue.js project with semantic ui
+> A Vue.js project with Semantic UI

+1. User able to see a list of random images and has ability to save images and load more images
+2. User able to see a list of saved images and has ability to delete saved images

 ## Build Setup